 • This work is slower, gentler, and deeply individualized.
 Techniques are adapted for medical conditions, sensory sensitivities, fatigue, pain levels, and emotional needs.
 The focus is not on fixing the body, but on offering comfort, ease, and support during times that may feel physically or emotionally tender.
 Touch is adapted moment by moment and always honors personal boundaries, while fostering a meaningful human connection in a safe and respectful way.3.
 Is massage and touch therapy safe for medically fragile clients?

 • Sessions are calm, unhurried, and responsive.
-Clients remain fully clothed or comfortably draped, and are supported in positions that feel restful and safe.
+Clients may remain fully clothed or comfortably draped, and are supported in positions that feel restful and safe.
 Touch may include gentle hand placement, light massage, or soothing lymphatic techniques.
 Positioning, pressure, and pacing are always adapted; pauses, silence, and rest are always welcome.5.
 How is care adapted for each individual?

 • Some clients benefit from shorter, more frequent visits, while others prefer longer, less frequent care.
 Recommendations for future sessions are addressed collaboratively, and always honor what feels supportive over prescriptive, with no pressure or expectations.10.
 What should clients or caregivers communicate before a session?